Silicone: A Guide to Development and Superiority

 Additionally, its auto-ignition temperature, which is typically above 450°C, ensures that it will not spontaneously combust under normal conditions.
 However, prolonged exposure to excessive heat may lead to surface degradation.

-What Is the Environmental Impact of Silicone Production?
+The Environmental Impact and Sustainability of Silicone Production

 High temperatures are required for the extraction and processing of silicone materials.
 This makes the process very energy-intensive, particularly when it comes to converting silica into metallurgical-grade silicon.